Gaiwecoor/gerard3/README.md

 module.exports = Module;
 ```

-In between, you can add cone or more commands and event handlers, as well as a clockwork and unload function.
+In between, you can add one or more commands and event handlers, as well as a clockwork and unload function.

-### Commands
+#### Commands
 ```
 Module.addCommand({
   name: "commandname", // required